 - Your insurer must be available and quick to respond to any of your questions

-- Your provider must reimburse you in a timely manner
+- Your provider must reimburse you promptly

 Not all states allow insurers to use your credit score when deciding your rates, though.
-The State of Washington passed a law in 2021 that bans insurers from using your credit or FICO score as a car insurance rate factor.
+The State of Washington passed a law in 2021 that bans insurers from using your credit or FICO score as a rate factor.
 This law will stay in effect until three years after the government declares the COVID-19 pandemic over.